 TrinityP3 manages all kinds of reviews for clients.
 In the last year alone we’ve helped clients find agency partners in digital, search, media buying, advertising, direct, shopper, event, media planning, post-production, PR, research, social media and call handling.
 No doubt we’ll add more to that list this year.

-Such diversity means that it’s not just vital to remember the basic objectives of any review (as identified here).
+Such diversity means that it’s not just vital to remember the basic objectives of any review.
 It’s also important to tailor the process itself, to make sure the big things remain the big things.
 It’s about that constant imperative in any pitch – making sure content matters more than form.

 So, what are the main structural options for an agency review, to ensure that form drives content and not the other way round.
 And how do they stack up against each other?